dasrajput/Portfolio_dasrajput/README.md

 # Portfolio

 Welcome to my portfolio!
-This repository showcases my work as a MERN Stack Developer, Open Source Contributor, and Tech Blogger.
+This repository showcases my work as a NextJS Developer.
 Here, you will find various projects that highlight my skills and experience in web development.

 ## Table of Contents